How Do I Know If My Child Has Little League Shoulder?

 Symptoms of little league shoulder include:

-- Pain in the shoulder with pitching or throwing.
+- Pain in the shoulder with pitching or throwing

 - Pain with the shoulder at rest or with lifting the arm

-- Decreased throwing speed and/or accuracy
+- Decreased throwing speed and / or accuracy

-A doctor will complete a detailed physical exam may order imaging tests.
-The diagnosis of little league shoulder and how severe it is can be usually be made with X-ray imaging, which is done while your child is in the clinic.
+A doctor will complete a detailed physical exam and may order imaging tests.
+The diagnosis of little league shoulder and how severe it is can usually be made with X-ray imaging, which is done while your child is in the clinic.
 In certain cases, an MRI may be helpful.

 Types of diagnostic tests: